 No Mow should be seeded in early fall or in spring, on a prepared site from which all weeds have been removed.
 Spring plantings have the advantage of early-season soil moisture, while early fall plantings have the advantage of moderate temperatures and fewer competing weeds.
 Germination can be expected in one to two weeks.

 Fertilizers or chemical treatments are not required and not recommended.
 Do not apply fertilizers that are high in Nitrogen.
 Fine fescue grasses require only a bare minimum of Nitrogen.
 Application of nitrogen can damage fine fescue turf, and is strongly discouraged.
 The use of lawn fertilizers that contain phosphorus are not allowed in many communities and near lakes and streams, due to the negative effects on water quality and algae blooms.

 Learn More …

 Information under the Questions Tab on this page will provide a wealth of information and may provide easy, immediate answers to some questions.
-Don't forget to explore our Resources & Guides, where you'll find even more information about Growing Conditions, Seeding Instructions, and a Gallery of No Mow Images.
+Be sure to explore our No Mow Resources & Guides, where you'll find even more information about Growing Conditions, Seeding Instructions, and a Gallery of No Mow Images.